Increment: Countering the not-enough narrative in young adults

 Why current tools aren't enough (finding market-fit)

-How does it resonate with my users?
+How does my design resonate with users?

 1.